Jeffrey Eugenides: Middlsex |

 Waris Dirie: Desert Flower |

-Although she suffered a genital mutilation at the age of five that had lifelong consequences, Waris Dirie fled her home in Galkayo, Somalia, to Mogadishu to escape an arranged marriage.
-She moved to London with relatives, worked at McDonald's for a while and was discovered by chance by fashion photographer Terence Donovan.
-She continued to work as a model for film and fashion and was eventually considered a supermodel.
-At this point she wrote her autobiography with Cathleen Miller.
-Shortly afterwards, she became a UN ambassador for the abolition of FGM.
-The book, which describes Dirie's genital cutting, her adventurous escape through the Somali desert and her rise to become a world-famous supermodel, becomes an international bestseller and is published in over 50 licensed editions.
-Over 11 million copies have been sold worldwide to date. |
+Despite suffering female genital mutilation (FGM) at the age of five, and its life-long consequences, Waris Dirie escaped from her native Galkayo, Somalia, fleeing to Mogadishu to escape an arranged marriage.
+Moving with relatives to London, she worked for a while at a McDonald's and was discovered by chance by fashion photographer Terence Donovan.
+She continued via modelling in film and fashion to a stage where she was considered a supermodel.
+It was at this point that, with Miller, she wrote this autobiography.
+Shortly afterwards she became a UN ambassador for the abolition of FGM.
+The book that describes Dirie's genital circumcision, her adventurous escape through the Somali desert and the rise to a world-famous supermodel, becomes an international bestseller and appears in over 50 licensed editions.
+Over 11 million copies have been sold worldwide to date, 3 million in Germany alone (number 1 on the Spiegel bestseller list from 11 to 17 January and from 25 January to 18 July 1999). |

 Original Edition: “Desert Flower” William Morrow Pub, 1998 ISBN: 978-0-688-15823-1 Adaptions: Film (2009), Musical (2020) |